better-internet/radworks-docs/docs/understanding-radicle/faq.md

 on your machine as git objects — not on a central server!

 ## When will CLI tooling be available?
-We're working on it!
-We will introduce CLI tooling alongside of Upstream development.
+We're working on it! 🤞 We will introduce CLI tooling alongside of Upstream development.

 ## Can I backup a GitHub project on Radicle?
 Yes!
 Publishing a codebase to Radicle is a great way to create a peer-to-peer backup of your repositories.
 Maintaining a mirror of a project on Radicle is as simple as pushing to another remote.
-Read more about [creating and sharing projects][cp].
+Read more about [creating projects][cp].

 ## Can I replace GitHub with Radicle?
 If you want!
-While our Beta release will have the basic collaboration features (i.e. code hosting, sharing, checking out, and pushing/pulling), we plan to introduce features that could support a similar day-to-day code collaboration experience to GitHub.
+While our Beta release will have only the basic collaboration features (i.e. code hosting, sharing, checking out, and pushing/pulling), we plan to introduce features that could support a similar day-to-day code collaboration experience to GitHub.
 They will include bug reporting, patches, code review, and